gracebrazil28/Kernighan-Lin-algorithm/README.md

 2. run the perl script (UNIX)
 > perl KL.pl

+How do I know if I have the interpreter?
+>'perl -v'
-how do I know if I have the interpreter?  try 'perl -v' in your terminal, if it gives you an error you don't have it if you don't have it go here: http://www.perl.org/get.html afterwards, you should be able to do perl <space> anyperlscript.pl in your terminal
+try it in your terminal, if it gives you an error you don't have it!
+If you don't have it go here: http://www.perl.org/get.html Afterwards, you should be able to do perl <space> anyperlscript.pl in your terminal

 3. the script will ask you to give the input folder's path name.
 It is recommended that you create a folder 'in' and put the input files you want ran.
 Prompt: